linode/docs/docs/guides/websites/static-sites/generate-site-with-gatsby/index.md

 ## What is Gatsby?

-Gatsby is a framework for creating efficient websites.
-An open-source project built on React, Gatsby puts together static sites with an eye toward performance.
+Gatsby is a framework for creating static websites.
+An open-source project built on React, Gatsby puts together static sites with an eye toward rich developer features and high performance.

-Gatsby can accomplish this in part because it generates static sites.
 A static site consists only of a frontend, with no server-side computations or database.
 One of the benefits of generating static sites is that everything is rendered at build time.
 By avoiding runtime rendering, your website can load quicker and more responsively, while also demanding fewer resources.
+Build-time rendering often also improves websites' SEO performance.

 Gatsby brings a number of features in particular to static-site generation that set it apart.

 Foremost is the fact that Gatsby is built on React, giving developers all of the benefits of working with React.
 That also makes Gatsby an exceptional choice for developers already familiar with React.

 Gatsby also offers compelling options when it comes to developing site content for static sites.
 Using plugins, developers can enable content management systems (CMSs) like WordPress and Contentful as content sources.
-Alternatively, Gatsby can process Markdown files for site content.
+Alternatively, Gatsby can directly process Markdown files for site content.

 ### Gatsby vs Next.js